bcgsc/pori/docs/developer_reference/contributing.md

     The PR description should match what the upcoming release notes will be.
 This gives the reviewers a chance to review the release notes as part of the PR review

-4. Once Approved and Merged, Tag a Release on Master (See [Release Notes](#release-notes))
+4. Once approved and merged, tag a release on master (see [Release Notes](#release-notes))
-5. Finally, Make a PR from master to develop.
+5. Finally, make a PR from master to develop.
 This should just be called something like "master back to dev" and does not require a description

 ### Versioning